-- ¼ cup Kahlua (or strong brewed coffee)
+- ¼ cup Kahlua (or strong brewed coffee, or both)

 - For the stove top method, add milk to a small saucepan.
 Slowly stir in remaining ingredients, one at a time.
 Heat over medium to medium-high heat, for about two minutes or so, stirring frequently until sufficiently warm.
 Pour into large mug and serve.